Dunga1a/new_website/server/README.md

 ## Setting up the Backend

 1. Clone the repository.
-2. Run `yarn install` or `npm install` to install dependencies.
-3. Create a `.env.development` file in the root directory and paste the following:
+2. Create a `.env.development` file in the root directory and paste the following:

    ```
    PORT=